-We are too small for ebilling.
+We are too small for e-Billing.

-Maybe ebilling software(and other tools for in-house counsel) are just for “the big guys", and everyone else has to settle for email and Excel.
-But that can’t be it, we have ebilling in our personal lives.
+Maybe e-Billing (and other tools for in-house counsel) are just for “the big guys” and everyone else has to settle for email and Excel.
+But that can’t be it, we have e-Billing in our personal lives.
 Our banks give us the ability to pay online.
-Many service providers will ebill us.
+Many service providers will e-Bill us.
 Apps like Mint allow us to aggregate our personal finances into easy to use dashboards providing KPI’s, trends, and actionable content.
 So why is it that a legal team is too small?

 Because you are too small for them.

 There it is.
 That’s your answer.
 You aren’t too small, you are simply too small for legacy vendors.
-Too small of an account, too demanding, not enough users, etc, etc. Too small for the pain it requires to roll out legacy software that can’t scale.
-Did you know, some companies will take 1 to 2 years to implement legacy ebilling solutions?
+Too small of an account, too demanding, not enough users, etc. Too small for the pain it requires to roll out legacy software that can’t scale.
+Did you know, some companies will take 1 to 2 years to implement legacy e-Billing solutions?
 That’s not migrating from an existing product, that’s starting with a clean slate.